moqiguzhu/StanfordAlgorithms/README.md

 - all the test data are placed in the **testdata** directory

 ## Algorithms
+### Rules
+n - number of nodes in a grapg m - number of edges in a graph

 ### KnapSack

 Two methods have been used to solve the KnapSack problem.
 One is the traditional mehtod, that's Dynamic programming, the other is called Branch and Bound, which will be more space and time efficient than traditional DP method.